ivankatliarchuk/knowledge-base/docs/sre-platform-devops/notes/google.md

 > An issue that probably should have paged, but didn't.
 In these cases, you should probably fix the monitoring so that such events do trigger a page.
 Often you encounter the issue while you're trying to fix something else, or it's related to a metric you're tracking but for which you haven't got an alert.

 > An issue that is not pageable but requires attention, such as low-impact data corruption or slowness in some non-user-facing dimension of the system.
 Tracking reactive operational work is also appropriate here.

->  An issue that is not pageable and does not require attention.
 These alerts should be removed, because they create extra noise that distracts engineers from issues that do merit attention.

 ** Prioritization **